On finite complete rewriting systems, finite derivation type, and automaticity for homogeneous monoids: Introduction

-Many of the examples of homogeneous semigroups mentioned above have been shown to admit presentations by finite complete rewriting systems, and have been shown to be biautomatic; see for example \cite{cgm_plactic, cgm_chinese, Cedo2012(2), guzelkarpuz_fcrs, kubat_grobner, Chen2008}.
+Many of the examples of homogeneous semigroups mentioned above have been shown to admit presentations by finite complete rewriting systems, and have been shown to be biautomatic; see for example \cite{cgm_plactic, cgm_chineseetc, cedo_grobner, guzelkarpuz_complete, kubat_grobner, chen_grobner}.
 It is natural to ask to what extent these results generalise to arbitrary homogeneous semigroups.
 One can ask: Does every homogeneous semigroup admit a presentation by a finite complete rewriting system?
 Is every such semigroup biautomatic?
 Within the class of homogeneous semigroups, what is the relationship between admitting a finite complete rewriting system and being biautomatic?
 (For general semigroups, these properties are independent; see \cite{otto_automonversus}).
 The aim of this paper is to make a comprehensive investigation of these questions.
-In fact, we shall consider two different strengths of automaticity, called automaticity and biautomaticity, and we shall also investigate the homotopical finiteness property of finite derivation type (FDT) in the sense of Squier \cite{Squier1994}, which is a key finiteness property that is satisfied by monoids that admit presentations by finite complete rewriting systems (full definitions of all of these concepts will be given in \fullref{Section}{sec_prelims}).
+In fact, we shall consider two different strengths of automaticity, called automaticity and biautomaticity, and we shall also investigate the homotopical finiteness property of finite derivation type (FDT) in the sense of Squier \cite{squier_finiteness}, which is a finiteness property that is satisfied by monoids that admit presentations by finite complete rewriting systems (full definitions of all of these concepts will be given in \fullref{Section}{sec_prelims}).

 There are various degrees of homogeneity that one can impose on a semigroup presentation.
-We shall consider finite presentations $\pres{A}{\rel{R}}$ which are: \begin{itemize} \item homogeneous: relations are length preserving; \item multihomogeneous: for each letter $a$ in the alphabet $A$, and for every relation $u=v$ from $\rel{R}$, the number of occurrences of the letter $a$ in $u$ equals the number of occurrences of the letter $a$ in $v$; \item $n$-ary homogeneous: there is a fixed global constant $n$ such that for every relation $u=v$ in $\rel{R}$ we have $|u| = |v| = n$; \item $n$-ary multihomogeneous: simultaneously $n$-ary homogeneous and multihomogeneous. \end{itemize} Of course, the most restricted class listed here is the class of $n$-ary multihomogeneous presentations.
+We shall consider finite presentations $\pres{A}{\rel{R}}$ which are: \begin{itemize} \item homogeneous: relations are length-preserving; \item multihomogeneous: for each letter $a$ in the alphabet $A$, and for every relation $u=v$ in $\rel{R}$, the number of occurrences of the letter $a$ in $u$ equals the number of occurrences of the letter $a$ in $v$; \item $n$-ary homogeneous: there is a fixed global constant $n$ such that for every relation $u=v$ in $\rel{R}$ the lengths of the words $u$ and $v$ are both $n$; \item $n$-ary multihomogeneous: simultaneously $n$-ary homogeneous and multihomogeneous. \end{itemize} Of course, the most restricted class listed here is the class of $n$-ary multihomogeneous presentations.